-There is more to Beck than his slacker rapping pounding hit “Loser”.
-In 1996, Beck released his supreme second official studio album, Odelay, launching Beck to become one of the best musicians of our generation.
+In 1998, it seemed that there was more to Beck than his slacker rapping pounding hit “Loser”.
+In 1996, Beck released his supreme second official studio album, Odelay, launching him to become one of the best musicians of our generation.
 Like Beck’s previous album, Mellow Gold (1994), it was an album of versatility.
 It blended various genres such as folk, psychedelia, hip-hop, noise rock, and electronic rock.
 Set apart from this, in 1998, Beck released Mutations.
 It was the third official studio album that showcased a more folksy and bluesy side of Beck, like in his early days.
 In other words, it was a return to Beck’s true artistry.
 In 1998, the public knew Beck for his obscured witty lyrics and eclectic style, featured in his first two official albums.
 Other than that, what he did was ignored commercially.

 After two years of touring, Beck went back into the studio to record a new album.
 According to Beck, in the VH1 special, Behind the Music, he was going through an acoustic period and wanted to record a no sample-mixed album that was straightforward with some traditional songs.
 He hired no other than Radiohead producer, Nigel Godrich.
 In two weeks, they recorded some space-age folk tunes, establishing Beck as an innovative artist.
 He would name this album Mutations, a transformation from its predecessor.
 The album wasn’t supposed to be released as an official album due to the change in style from its previous one.
 Beck meant to release the album independently, but when Geffen – Beck’s major label, heard it, they allegedly swiftly released it.
 And besides, Nigel Godrich is too good to produce an independent record.